Veritasdataservices/PBJ_Daily_Nurse_Staffing_Q2_2024/README.md

 * The final analytical interpretations behind each finding
 * Regulatory reasoning, workforce logic, and quality implications

-This notebook represents the complete **analytical engine** of the project and aligns exactly with the insights presented in the README.
+This notebook represents the complete **analytical engine** of the project giving more depth to all the insights presented in the README.

 **Usage Note for Reviewers**
 Both notebooks are included so that stakeholders, auditors, and collaborators can: